JackDanger/shawty-server/README.markdown

 # Shawty

-Shawty is a super simple Ruby url-shortening app that you can use to run your own url-shortener service
+Shawty is the simplest Ruby url-shortening app ever.
+Run your own server that works like [tinyurl.com](tinyurl.com).

 ## What you need to get this running